 Finally, our Lord commended His Spirit into His Father’s hands, teaching us the virtue of surrendering our lives to God always.
 He commended His spirit to His Father signifying that His life is not His own, that He belongs to the Father.
 Our lives belong to Christ, in all we do and become is by Him and for Him and so I entreat you dear one to always commend your life to God as our Lord Jesus Christ taught us on calvary.

-I pray that the seven(7) messages our Lord shared on Calvary will bless your heart and enlighten your understanding about the gift of salvation that we have received in Jesus Christ.
+I pray that the seven(7) messages our Lord shared on Calvary will bless your heart and enlighten your understanding about the greatest gift of all which our salvation that we have received in Jesus Christ.

 May God bless you!